Jebbs/DSFML/README.md

 ===
 The new build system is super easy!
 It only supports DMD, but all you need to do is open up a shell, navigate to the main directory, run "rdmd build.d", and you now have static libraries to link against your project.

+Compiling your project using DSFML
+===
+Don't forget that you need to add the src directory to your import path!

 If problems are encountered!
 ===